abel-framework/ABEL/README.md

 # ABEL: the Adaptable Beginning-to-End Linac simulation framework

-The ABEL simulation framework is a particle-tracking framework for plasma-accelerator linacs, implemented at varying levels complexity, for fast optimization.
+The ABEL simulation framework is a particle-tracking framework for plasma-accelerator linacs, implemented at varying levels of complexity, for fast optimization.

 ## Installation with pip
 1. Clone the repository to a local folder